-I. Introduction
+Introduction

-- 1. This report represents the CFATF Secretariat's analysis of Sint Maarten' progress with regard to correcting the deficiencies identified in its Mutual Evaluation Report (MER), as approved on November 2012 and subsequent by Round Robin on January 8th, 20131.
-This is the sixth follow-up report, based on a matrix of progress provided by Sint Maarten on October 14th, 2015 (see the attached matrix of progress).
+- 1. This report represents the CFATF Secretariat's analysis of Sint Maarten' progress with regard to correcting the deficiencies identified in its Mutual Evaluation Report (MER), as approved on November 2012 and subsequent by Round Robin on January 8th, 2013.
+This is the fifth follow-up report, based on a matrix of progress provided by Sint Maarten on March 9th, 2015 and subsequent information sent during March and April (see the attached matrix of progress).
 Sint Maarten was placed in regular-expedited follow-up process. - 2.
 Sint Maarten received ratings of PC and NC on fourteen (14) of the sixteen (16) Core and Key Recommendations respectively as follows.
 It also received rating of LC in two (2) Recommendations: